qwerty2053/city_handbook/README.md

 # City Handbook

-City Handbook is the back-end side of a web application developed using Django and Django Rest Framework.
+City Handbook is the back-end of a web application developed using Django and Django Rest Framework.
 It allows users to browse information about various establishments in different cities.
 It provides an API for developers to access this information programmatically and an admin panel for managing the content.

 ## Getting Started